Sponsored Programs Guidelines & Procedures

 To determine salaries requested, indicate the percentage of effort and apply that effort to the annual salary.
 If effort is more than 20% during the academic year, replacement faculty costs must be included in the budget.
 The Chair and Dean must approve release time prior to the submission of the proposal.
 Individuals with a nine-month contract can work on the project during the summer months.
 Federal guidelines will have specific formulas for faculty compensation.
 Please review them carefully.

 Multiply the salary by the appropriate fringe benefit rate.
-The rate is available through the Office of Research and Sponsored Programs.
+The rate is available through Research and Sponsored Programs.

 As a general rule, agencies require the original of each contract to be signed by an authorized university official.
-For faculty-contracted projects, this individual is the Assistant Vice President of Academic Affairs for Research and Sponsored Programs.
+For faculty-contracted projects, this individual is the Assistant to the Provost for Research and Sponsored Programs.
 Principal investigators are not authorized to sign contracts on the behalf of the University.

 Collaborative/cooperative efforts with other institutions should be clearly delineated in the proposal/contract.
 A signed Memorandum of Understanding should be attached to the clearance form.
 This document should identify the responsibilities of each institution.
-The Office of Research and Sponsored Programs will assist in writing this memo.
+Research and Sponsored Programs will assist in writing this memo.

 The principal investigator is responsible for the technical aspect of the project, and is responsible for performing the project within the constraints of the proposal/contact.
 In addition, the principal investigator/project director is responsible for the budget and authorizes any expenditure of funds.